ceci3455/Speciale_Ribe_Holme/README.md

 The script "sri_calculation_JO_CE_git.R" is used for calculate the SRI for the 33 plots.
 The SRI is calculated for the time of fieldwork.

-The script "citation_packages_git.R" contains all the reference of the used packages in the above scripts.
+The script "citation_packages_git.R" contains all the reference of the used packages in the above described scripts.